-As of December 31, 2015, we had two operating segments: Franchised Dealerships and EchoPark[®].
-The Franchised Dealerships segment is comprised of retail automotive franchises that sell new vehicles and buy and sell used vehicles, replacement parts and vehicle repair and maintenance services, and finance and insurance products.
+As of December 31, 2016, we had two operating segments: Franchised Dealerships and EchoPark[®].
+The Franchised Dealerships segment is comprised of retail automotive franchises that sell new vehicles and buy and sell used vehicles, sell replacement parts, perform vehicle repair and maintenance services, and arrange finance and insurance products.
 The EchoPark[®] segment is comprised of stand-alone specialty retail locations that provide customers an opportunity to search, buy, service, finance and sell pre-owned vehicles.

-For the year ended December 31, 2015, EchoPark® revenue represented approximately 0.8% of total revenue.
-See Note 14, "Segment Information," to the accompanying Consolidated Financial Statements for additional financial information regarding our two operating segments.
+For the year ended December 31, 2016, EchoPark[®] revenue represented approximately 1.3% of total revenue.
+See Note 14, "Segment Information," to the accompanying consolidated financial statements for additional financial information regarding our two operating segments.